 For Survival Procedures

-All drugs and medical materials (e.g., saline bags, suture materials, antibiotics) used in survival procedures must be disposed of after the expiration date.
+All drugs and medical materials (e.g., saline bags, suture materials, antibiotics) intended to be used in survival procedures must be disposed of after the expiration date.

-Procedures must exist for ensuring drugs and medical materials are within the expiration date.
-This includes labeling all drug preparations with the date of preparation and the earliest expiration date of the component drugs.
-All expired supplies must be labeled "Expired - Do Not Use" and stored separately from non-expired materials if immediate disposal is not possible.
+Researchers are responsible for establishing and implementing procedures to ensure that drugs and medical materials are within the expiration date; this includes labeling all drug preparations with the date of preparation and the earliest expiration date of the component drugs.
+All expired supplies must be labeled "Expired – Do Not Use" and stored separately from non-expired materials if immediate disposal is not possible.

 For Non-Survival Procedures

-With the exception of controlled substances and emergency, anesthetic, analgesic, or euthanasia drugs, expired medical materials may be used in terminal procedures, including non-survival surgeries, provided:
+With the exception of emergency, anesthetic, analgesic, or euthanasia drugs, expired medical materials may be used in terminal procedures, including non-survival surgeries, provided:

 - Materials are marked as "Expired – Use ONLY in TERMINAL Procedures."